About Us

 Curriculum

-Our programs offer diversity, music, language, art, and physical education by incorporating the very best aspects of respected Early Childhood Education philosophies: Montessori combined with the Reggio Emilia approach and Ontario’s Emergent Curriculum.
+Situated in downtown Toronto, Momentum Montessori proudly caters to a diverse community and culture.
+Our programs embrace diversity, music, language, art, and physical education, integrating the finest elements of esteemed Early Childhood Education philosophies: Montessori combined with the Reggio Emilia approach and Ontario’s Emergent Curriculum.

-We believe that through combining these education approaches, our students gain Momentum amongst their peers once they graduate; empowering them to excel in their educational journey.
+By merging these educational approaches, we believe our students not only gain Momentum among their peers but also empower themselves to excel in their educational journey.

 Our Superpowers

-Not only do we value diversity, music, language, and physical education in early childhood education; we hire the appropriate staff to bring along these diverse and unique aspects of teaching to our students.
-We hire staff of diverse backgrounds, race, ethnicity, and talents.
+We not only prioritize diversity, music, language, and physical education in early childhood education, but we also meticulously select staff who embody and impart these diverse and unique teaching aspects to our students.
+Our team comprises individuals from diverse backgrounds, races, ethnicities, and with varied talents.

 Our Curriculum

-Momentum offers a hybrid program that pulls the best from the Ontario Ministry of Education’s emergent curriculum (ELECT & How Does Learning Happen) as well as the Montessori and Reggio Emilia Approach.
+Momentum presents a hybrid program that extracts the best from the Ontario Ministry of Education’s emergent curriculum (ELECT & How Does Learning Happen) as well as the Montessori and Reggio Emilia Approach.

 Ministry of Education’s Emergent Curriculum